Riemannian optimization of photonic quantum circuits in phase and Fock space: introduction

-Besides an open-source library, we present three significant results, significantly extending what we did in \cite{miatto2020fast}: (1) In Sec.~\ref{section:forward} we introduce a unified, differentiable recursive representation of pure~\cite{kok2001multi,quesada2019franck} and mixed Gaussian states~\cite{hamilton2017gaussian,kruse2019detailed,quesada2019simulating}, Gaussian unitaries~\cite{ma1990multimode,miatto2019recursive} and Gaussian channels in Fock space.
-We emphasize that while the results for states and unitary channels were already known in the literature, the results for channels, are to the best of our knowledge, presented here for the first time.
-(2) In Sec.~\ref{section:phase} we compute the global phase of the composition of Gaussian operations, which allows our method to be extended to states and transformations beyond the Gaussian ones as proposed in \cite{bourassa2021fast}.
-(3) In Sec.~\ref{section:backward} we show how to perform a Riemannian optimization of $\nmodes$-modes Gaussian objects directly on the underlying symmetry group, bypassing the need to decompose them into some arrangement of fundamental elements and therefore allowing us to optimize a Gaussian quantum circuit as an entire block.
+Besides an open-source library, we present three results, significantly extending what we did in \cite{miatto2020fast}: (i) In Sec.~\ref{section:forward} we introduce a unified, differentiable recursive representation of pure~\cite{kok2001multi,quesada2019franck} and mixed Gaussian states~\cite{hamilton2017gaussian,kruse2019detailed,quesada2019simulating}, Gaussian unitaries~\cite{ma1990multimode,miatto2019recursive} and Gaussian channels in Fock space.
+We emphasize that while the results for states and unitary channels were already known in the literature, the results for channels, are to the best of our knowledge, presented here for the first time. (ii) In Sec.~\ref{section:phase} we compute the global phase of the composition of Gaussian operations, which allows our method to be extended to states and transformations beyond the Gaussian ones as proposed in \cite{bourassa2021fast}. (iii) In Sec.~\ref{section:backward} we show how to perform a Riemannian optimization of $\nmodes$-modes Gaussian objects directly on the underlying symmetry group, bypassing the need to decompose them into some arrangement of fundamental elements and therefore allowing us to optimize a Gaussian quantum circuit as an entire block.
+Our method first focuses on the optimization of the Gaussian objects and their associated symplectic matrices.
 We illustrate the utility of our methods and library by finding simple Gaussian circuits for the heralded preparation of cat states with mean photon number 4, fidelity 99.38\%, and success probability 7.39\%.
+Similarly, we obtain cubic-phase states with cubic-phase gate parameter $\gamma=0.3 \hbar$ and squeezing $r=-1$, fidelity 99.00\%, and success probability 0.06\%.
+Finally, we also benchmark our Riemannian optimization method showing that in non-Gaussian state preparation tasks it converges faster and with smaller variance than Euclidean optimization over parameters of gate-decomposed circuits.

 We will adopt the following notation conventions.
 The transposition and Hermitian conjugation operations are denoted as $\cdot^T$ and $\cdot^{\dagger}$.
 We use boldface for vectors $\bm{r}$ and matrices $\bm{S}$ but denote their components as $r_i$ and $S_{ij}$ respectively.
 We use $0_\nmodes$ for the $\nmodes\times\nmodes$ null matrix, $\bm{0}$ for a zero vector, and $0$ for a scalar zero.
 The single-mode vacuum state denotes as $|0\rangle$ and the multimode vacuum state is $|\bm{0}\rangle$. $\mathbb{1}_{\nmodes}$ denotes for the $\nmodes\times\nmodes$ identity matrix.
 Given a vector of integers $\bm{n} = (n_1,\ldots,n_{\nmodes})$ we write $\bm{n}! = \prod_{i=1}^{\nmodes} n_i!$, $\ket{\bm{n}} = \ket{n_1} \otimes \ket{n_2} \otimes \ldots \otimes \ket{n_{\nmodes}}$ and given a complex or real vector $\bm{\alpha} = (\alpha_1,\ldots,\alpha_{\nmodes})^T$ we write $\bm{\alpha}^{\bm{n}} = \prod_{i=1}^{\nmodes} \alpha_i^{n_i} $ and $\bm{\partial}_{\bm\alpha}^{\bm n} = \prod_{i=1}^M\frac{\partial^{n_i}}{\partial\alpha_i^{n_i}}$.
 We write H.c. for Hermitian conjugate term.